pascalmermeold/dapperdoe/readme.md

 ####Create snippets

 DapperDoe needs to know which are the snippets that can be added and dragged.
-Create an html file called `snippets.html` listing all the html snippets you want to add to the editor.
+Create an html file listing all the html snippets you want to add to the editor.

-Take a look at the file called snippets.html in the example project.
-As you can see, a snippet in snippets.html looks like this :
+Take a look at the file called `/bootstrap/snippets.html` in the example project.
+As you can see, a snippet looks like this :

 	<div data-preview="snippets/jumbotron.png">
 		<div class="jumbotron">